 Situational Judgement: Band 1

 Decision Making: 870

 What was your strongest subtest and what advice would you give to prepare?

-Decision making – although I’d never sored 870 in any practices!
+Decision making – although I’d never scored 870 in any practices!
 What really helped with this was becoming familiar with the types of questions, such as syllogisms and decisions based on interpreting numerical data.
-Also, utilising the whiteboard you have available really helps, I just made quick notes for some question types to lay out the information from the question so I could more easily and quickly draw conclusions from it, particularly when the question gives lots of information about many different people for example, food orders, which take a little more time to interpret.
-Also I decided my strategy would be to do the question types I found easier first and then flag and come back to questions like the one I just described, which take more time.
+Also, utilising the whiteboard you have available really helps, I just made quick notes for some question types to layout the information from the question so I could more easily and quickly draw conclusions from it, particularly when the question gives lots of information about many different people, for example, food orders, which take a little more time to interpret.
+Also, I decided my strategy would be to do the question types I found easier first and then flag and come back to questions like the one I just described, which take more time.